 - Ask everyone to get close to each other.
 You do not want to end up with large gaps in your shots.

 - Make sure to monitor your shutter speed.
 If your aperture is too small, something like f/16, your shutter speed will suffer and will introduce motion blur and camera shake.
 I try to keep my shutter speed reasonably fast, something like 1/100th of a second (depending on the focal length).
 As a rule of thumb, your shutter speed should be equal to or faster than your focal length (see Nasim’s article on exposure basics if you have trouble understanding this).
-Nikon’s new DSLRs have excellent Auto ISO capabilities that automatically take into account the focal length, so you can control your shutter speed by using Auto ISO and tuning it to your needs.
+DSLRs and mirrorless cameras have excellent Auto ISO capabilities that automatically take into account the focal length, so you can control your shutter speed by using Auto ISO and tuning it to your needs.